 Other cards offer a flat rate and bonus categories, during which you can make more for expenditures such as gas, groceries or dining out, plus you get the flat rate of cash back on everything else you buy.

-Additionally, some cash back cards offer rotating bonus categories each quarter that give 5% back if you activate them (though there’s usually a cap on how much you can earn).
+Additionally, some cash back cards offer rotating bonus categories each quarter that give 5% back if you activate them (on up to a quarterly spend maximum, then 1%).
 Examples include Chase Freedom* and Discover it® Cash Back.

 You can redeem your cash back rewards at the end of your statement period in a number of ways, depending on the card.